exectails/Mabioned/Documentation/03 Menus.md

 ### View

-- Show Props: Toggles whether Props are displayed on the map.
+- Show Props: Toggles which kind of Props are displayed on the map.
+  - Normal: Props that aren't part of any other category.
+  - Disabled: Props that are currently disabled based on the feature settings in the features.xml.compiled found in the data folder, such as the MabiLand props in Tir.
+  - Event: Props that are activated during certain times or events, such as Christmas or Halloween decoration.
 - Show Events: Sub-menu items toggle which kinds of Events are displayed on the map.
-All known types of events are listed by automatically, with yet unknown events being grouped under "Undefined".
+All known types of events appear in this list, with yet unknown types of events being grouped under "Undefined".
 - Show Areas: Toggles whether Areas are displyed on the map.
 - Show Mini Map: Toggles whether the game's minimap image for the loaded region is displayed as background on the map.
 This requires the data